 Lisa Rogers studied English Literature at The College of William and Mary in Virginia, earned a Master’s in English Literature from Boston College, and a Master’s of Library Science from Southern Connecticut State University.
 She eventually became an elementary school library teacher and children’s book author.
 Now, she writes from the shores of a pond outside of Boston, Massachusetts (and sometimes from on the pond itself, where she kayaks almost every day in summer) where she lives with her husband, daughter, rabbit, too many fish, and Walker Foxhound, Tucker.

 Clean Getaway, Nic's first middle-grade novel, deals with coming to grips with the pain of the past and facing the humanity of our heroes.
-She lives in Atlanta with her adorable little family.
-Find her online at nicstone.info or @nicstone.
+Nic lives in Atlanta with her adorable little family.

 CAMRYN GARRETT grew up in New York and began her writing career at thirteen, when she was selected as a TIME for Kids reporter, interviewing celebrities like Warren Buffett and Kristen Bell.
 Since then, her writing has appeared on MTV and in the Huffington Post and Rookie magazine, and she was recently selected as one of Teen Vogue's "21 Under 21: Girls Who Are Changing the World."
 When she's not writing, she studies film at NYU, and she's a proud advocate for diverse stories and storytellers in any medium.
 Her first novel, Full Disclosure, received rave reviews from outlets such as EW, Glamour and SLJ, which said in its starred review, "Readers will fall in love."
 Off the Record is her second novel.